 - Add the tomatoes.
 (Add the asafoetida and curry leaves too, if using.)
 Cover, and cook over low heat for about 10 minutes, or until the tomatoes are tender.

 - Mash the tomatoes with the back of a spoon until the desired consistency.
+Optional: Use an immersion blender to smooth the chutney, adding hot water as needed to help it blend.

 - Add seasonings: Remove from the heat and add the turmeric, red chili powder (if using), and black pepper.
 Mix well.
 Add lemon juice, maple syrup, and salt to taste.